Manhattan Arts International has been promoting talented artists from around the world on this website since our inception in 2000.

 Interviews with Award-Winning Women Artists

-It is an honor and pleasure to present this interview with Nancy Reyner as the recipient of the Special Recognition Award in the Manhattan Arts International “Love, Peace, Unity & Hope” 2025 Invitational Exhibition as we celebrated the 25th Anniversary of the Manhattan Arts International website.
+Nancy Reyner is an artist, author and artist mentor.
+She is internationally acclaimed for inventing unusual acrylic techniques and the author of best-selling art books.
+She is the recipient of the Special Recognition Award in the Manhattan Arts International “Love, Peace, Unity & Hope” 2025 Invitational Exhibition as we celebrated the 25th Anniversary of the Manhattan Arts International website.

 More Interviews with Women Artists